 Producing most of its consumed electricity from locally-mined oil shale, Estonia has the lowest energy dependency rate in the EU.
 Our domestic energy sources suffice and the need to import energy is at a minimum.

 With 140 enterprises, the manufacturing of wooden houses is one of Estonia’s key industries.
-Around 85-90% of houses are exported, mainly to Norway, Germany, and the UK, making Estonia the most successful home exporter in Europe and the seventh largest in the world.
+Around 85-90% of houses are exported, mainly to Norway, Germany, and the UK, making Estonia the most successful home exporter in Europe.